Most beginner to intermediate advertisers don’t use Power Editor. The typical advertiser has never even heard of it.

 And when you promote a Page post, here’s what it looks like when Facebook automatically optimizes for post engagement:

-This type of bidding is otherwise known as Optimized CPM (CPM is Cost Per 1,000 Impressions).
+This type of bidding is otherwise known as Optimized CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.
+(CPM is Cost Per 1,000 Impressions).
 Facebook will charge a rate per 1,000 impressions, but in this case they’ll optimize by showing the ad to people most likely to perform your desired action.

 If you click that link for “Advanced Pricing,” you get a few more options: